 Writing a strong thesis introduction is the most frightening part for many students.
-At this stage, you have completed most of your preparation work for your thesis and about to start writing with the introduction.
+At this stage, you have almost completed your preparation work for your thesis and are starting to write with the introduction.

-At the start of the writing, your thesis statement doesn't have to be as powerful as you'd want.
-Because you can always go back and modify it during the writing process.
+Your thesis statement doesn't have to be as powerful at the start because you can always go back and modify it during the writing process.

 You can start with a gap and later come up with a suitable introduction for your thesis.